 - Best for consumers needing a portable generator.

 GE designs and manufactures products across many sectors, including power and water, oil and gas and aviation.
 It is also a common brand for consumer power products and appliances.
-Its line of standby generators and transfer switches are designed to provide backup power for home and commercial needs.
+Its standby generators and transfer switches are designed to provide backup power for home and commercial needs.

 - Residential generators: GE’s line of residential generators includes nine models ranging in output from 8,000-60,000 watts per hour.
-The smaller models can power small properties with low natural gas pressure come with a comprehensive five-year warranty.
+The smaller models can power small properties with low natural gas pressure and come with a comprehensive five-year warranty.
 The larger models have the Symphony II power management feature, which allows you to manage where power is directed to help you power your entire house with lower wattage.
 Large home models also include a five-year limited parts and labor warranty.

 - Commercial generators: GE’s commercial-grade generators come in six models ranging in output from 35,000-62,000 watts per hour and include single- and three-phase units.
 All commercial generators come with a five-year limited parts and labor warranty, a low oil pressure shutdown feature, remote monitoring and can run on natural gas or liquid propane.